ricab/scope_guard/docs/precond.md

 });
 ```

-#### _nothrow_-destructible if non-reference template argument
+### _nothrow_-destructible if non-reference template argument

-If the template argument `Callback` is not a reference, then it MUST NOT throw
+If the template argument `Callback` is not a reference, then the callback
-upon destruction.
+MUST NOT throw upon destruction.
 The user MAY use a reference if necessary:

 ###### Compile time enforcement: